-Here are my feelings I wrote as a viewer.
+Here are the feelings I wrote about as a viewer.

 Friday, 20.19 pm IRL time, some clouds.

 I sit down on the plush sofa in front of the computer.
 My cat peeks at me from the opposite chair, wondering why I am so happy.
 I have herbal tea with blackberries in a tourist mug at my fingertips.
 And the White Locomotive takes me straight from the screen to the lyrical field.
-There memories wink at me in the moonlight, longings wear melange socks, and anti covid-19 masks have doggy faces.
+The memories wink at me in the moonlight, longings wear melange socks, and anti-covid-19 masks have doggy faces.

 Saturday, 2.30 pm island time, a chilly wind and rain are taking over the outside.